 Foreigners often need to secure a visa before arriving in Iraq, although selected nationalities can obtain a visa on arrival.
 Those who need to apply beforehand can either do so at their closest Iraqi embassy or online via the government's E-Visa system.
 Visitor visas are valid for stays of up to 30 days.

 Kurdistan has its own visa system, separate from that of Iraq.
 Again, certain nationalities are eligible for a visit visa on arrival here.
 Those who need to can make applications in advance via a Kurdistan Regional Government office.
 Representatives for the region are listed on its official government website.
 Kurdistan visit visas are valid for stays of up to 30 days.

 Because the two visa systems are separate, expats should note that a visa for Iraq doesn't grant entry into Kurdistan, and vice versa.

 Work permits for Iraq

-Expats moving to Iraq to take up a job offer will have their employer carry the burden of applying for their visa.
-The employer will act as sponsor for the expat and will need to provide a motivational letter to the Iraq Ministry of Foreign affairs.
+Expats moving to Iraq to take up a job offer will have their employer carry the burden of applying for their work permit.
+The employer will act as a sponsor for the expat and will need to provide a motivational letter to the Iraq Ministry of Foreign Affairs.

 Are you an expat living in Iraq?